• Facebook

 Other notes

-• I didn’t add any extra salt for the soup, because the broth and sauces carry enough of salt.
-If you are using low sodium products, you may have to add 1/4 or 1/2 tsp salt.
+• I didn’t add any extra salt to the soup, because the broth and sauces carry enough salt.
+Only season extra after you do a taste test.

 Nutrition